WalterProof/tzkt-php-client/docs/Api/SmartRollupsApi.md

 );
 $id = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by internal TzKT id.
 Click on the parameter to expand more details.
 $level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block, where the message was pushed.
 Click on the parameter to expand more details.
-$timestamp = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp of the block, where the message was pushed.
+$timestamp = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp of the block, where the message was pushed.
 Click on the parameter to expand more details.
 $type = new \Bzzhh\Tzkt\Model\SmartRollupsGetInboxMessagesCountTypeParameter(); // SmartRollupsGetInboxMessagesCountTypeParameter | Filter by inbox message type (`level_start`, `level_info`, `level_end`, `transfer`, `external`, `migration`).
 Click on the parameter to expand more details.

 try {